BicoTeam/Bico-website/whitepaper.md

 - **1st June:** Book is open and accessible to the public at a higher price than the one from the crowdsale.

+- **Next:** Long term goal is to make a second ICO in order to build a book marketplace for writers who want to fund their books through ICOs.
+We would like to encourage the 'arts' and 'writers' to get money from ICO.

 ## Economic and Financial Plan.
 Use of Funds